-High Country Outfitters has two convenient locations to choose from – Buckhead or Morgan Falls Overlook Park in Sandy Springs!
+- High Country Outfitters has two convenient locations to choose from – Buckhead or Morgan Falls Overlook Park in Sandy Springs!
 Their Buckhead location offers year-round kayak rentals, and you’re free to take your kayak anywhere you want to go.
-The Sandy Springs location offers rentals right from the park during the spring/summer season, so you don’t need to transport your kayak anywhere.
+The Sandy Springs location at Morgan Falls Overlook Park offers rentals right from the park during the spring/summer season, so you don’t need to transport your kayak anywhere.

-Nomadic Flow Outfitters have kayak rentals for those who are looking to explore the Yellow River Water Trail!
-They offer single and tandem kayak rentals and shuttle service.
+- Nomadic Flow Outfitters have kayak rentals for those who are looking to explore the Yellow River Water Trail.
+They offer single and tandem kayak rentals and tube rentals.

 Kayaking the Chattooga Wild and Scenic River is not for the faint of heart!
 Although this river includes calm, flatwater sections, it also includes Class I, II, III, and IV sections too.